ActiveSolution/active-lab-iac2022/labs/bicep.md

 Open a web browser and browse to the URL that you just copied.

+  > **Note**
+  >
-  > **Note**: It will take some time before the application loads the first time, since it needs to pull the container image.
+  > It will take some time before the application loads the first time, since it needs to pull the container image.

 When it loads, you should see a message that the Azure KeyVault is missing.
 This makes sense, since we haven't created it yet :-)  But it means that the app service is running properly, and that it has pulled the container image using the supplied credentials.